hargettp/courier/README.md

 A basic message-passing library, intended for simplifying network applications.

-Inspired Erlang's simple message-passing facilities, courier provides roughly similar capabilities.
+Inspired by Erlang's simple message-passing facilities, courier provides roughly similar capabilities.
 Applications simply create one or more endpoints, bind each to a transport using a given name, then can freely send / receive messages to other endpoints just by referencing the name each endpoint bound to its transport.